bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

 ## Adding wallet buttons

 By default, wallet buttons are not enabled on the PDP.
-To add wallet buttons, you must enable the merchant to toggle wallet buttons on and off by performing the following steps:
+To add wallet buttons, you must first prepare your theme by adding a checkbox to Page Builder.
+The checkbox allows the merchant to control the display of wallet buttons on the PDP on your store.
+Perform the following steps to add the checkbox:

 1. In `config.json`, add a `show_quick_payment_buttons` property and provide a default value.